feroult/yawp-site/guides/getting-started/core-concepts.md

  * __Documents__: Because they are backed by schemaless datastore repositories.

-Endpoint models are really easy to create.
-The simplest example, used almost everywhere in this documentation, is the Person endpoint:
+Endpoint Models are really easy to create.
+The simplest example, used almost everywhere in this documentation, is the __Person__ Endpoint Model:

 ~~~ java
 @Endpoint(path = "/people")